 Benefit provisions of the defined benefit pension plan are established by State statute, which may be amended.
 Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit (DB) pension plan.
-Depending on the plan option selected, member retirement benefits for DB plan members are determined by final average compensation and years of service, and a pension factor ranging from 1.25 percent to 1.50 percent.
+Depending on the plan option selected, member retirement benefits are determined by final average compensation, years of service, and a pension factor ranging from 1.25 percent to 1.50 percent.
 DB members are eligible to receive a monthly benefit when they meet certain age and service requirements.
 The System also provides disability and survivor benefits to DB plan members.

-A DB member or Pension Plus plan member who leaves Michigan public school employment may request a refund of his or her member contributions to the retirement system account.
+A DB plan member who leaves Michigan public school employment may request a refund of his or her member contributions to the retirement system account if applicable.
 A refund cancels a former member's rights to future benefits.
 However, returning members who previously received a refund of their contributions may reinstate their service through repayment of the refund upon satisfaction of certain requirements.